medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 Binding energy option: Livermore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ignoring any binding effects on the electron will overestimate forward scattering for low energy photons.
 DXMClib can use a simplified model (the Livermore model) for low energy correction.
-This correction takes into account Hubbel's atomic form factor [#Hubbell]_.
+This correction takes into account a scatter function based on Hartree-Fock compton profiles averaged over all electron shell configurations.
 In this case the sampling is performed by the same procedure as an unbound electron except for a slighly modified rejection function:

 .. math::
     g = \frac{1}{g_{max}} \left( \frac{1}{\epsilon} + \epsilon -\sin^2\theta \right) \frac{SF(q)}{Z}